 From 2007 to 2014, she worked as an Arabic instructor, curriculum and test developer for the Department of Defense at the Defense Language Institute in Monterey.
 During her tenure, she received the Federal Career Service Award Certificate for her civil service and was recognized for her contribution to the development of the first Saudi Gulf curriculum and proficiency test for DoD.

-Before starting her job as an Assistant Director of Language Education at Tulane, she was the Director of Arabic Language at Sultan Qaboos Cultural Center a division of the Embassy of the Sultanate of Oman in Washington, DC.
-During her 7-year tenure at SQCC, she designed and launched SQCC Arabic Evening Language Program, Arabic Intensive Summer Immersion in DC Program and Children's Arabic Program.
-She also conceptualized and implemented several cultural programs and events, including Poetry and Prose evenings, Arabic Debate Society and Competition, and World Arabic Language Day celebration.
+Before joining Tulane as an Assistant Director of Language Education, she served as the Director of Arabic Language at Sultan Qaboos Cultural Center, a division of the Embassy of the Sultanate of Oman in Washington, DC.
+During her seven-year tenure, she designed and launched several language programs, including the SQCC Arabic Evening Language Program, the Arabic Intensive Summer Immersion in DC Program, and the Children's Arabic Program.
+In addition, she conceptualized and implemented numerous cultural programs and events, such as Poetry and Prose evenings, the Arabic Debate Society and Competition, and the World Arabic Language Day celebration.